WHAT IS GUILT

 (e) She should stop or reduce using social media;

-(f) She should go out and walk in the fresh air; and/or
+(f) She should go out and walk in the fresh air; and

 (g) Tell Sally she is partially at fault for not stating that their conversation should be confidential.

-The best answer is (a) and it should be the first thing to do.
-Another answer is (c) because it is good practice when a big guilt issue arises.
-The fact that Helen is constantly on social media indicates that she needs to work on her self-esteem.
-That indicates that the answer (e) is a good solution for other reasons.
-Answer (f) is always a good thing to do regardless of any guilt issues.
+The best answer is (a), which should be the first thing to do.
+Another answer is (c) because it is good practice when a considerable guilt issue arises.
+Helen is constantly on social media indicates that she needs to work on her self-esteem.
+That suggests that the answer (e) is a good solution for other reasons.
+Answer (f) is always a good thing to do regardless of guilt issues.

 Answer (b) is correct for any monetary damages because there is no causation.
 But it is incorrect relative to her breach of confidence to Sally and the embarrassment it caused.
-Answer (d) is not applicable as hypnosis is unproven when it comes to guilt.
-It might be grounds for the False Negative Thoughts Department to send the messages, “See I told you there’s something wrong with you.”
+Answer (d) is not applicable as hypnosis is unproven regarding guilt.
+It might be grounds for the False Negative Thoughts Department to send the messages, “See, I told you there’s something wrong with you.”
 Answer (g) indicates an attempt to justify Helen’s actions.
 Confidence is implied in all sensitive conversations.
-It will likely increase the amount of Helen’s guilt by implying a breach of trust is okay between friends.
+It will likely increase the amount of Helen’s guilt by suggesting a breach of trust is okay between friends.

 Moderate Exercise 1.
-Wilma is a 35 year old mother in a happy marriage.
+Wilma is a 35-year-old mother in a happy marriage.
 She went shopping with her best friend, Teresa, at an expensive clothing store.
 Teresa is wealthy and has a B-type personality.
 Wilma had an eye for color coordination.
-Teresa tried on various dresses, and voiced her opinion that it looked good on her.
+Teresa tried on various dresses and voiced her opinion that they looked good on her.
 Wilma would smile but say nothing.
-But, inside Wilma would cringe because the colors did not go well with Teresa’s hair and skin tones.
+But, inside, Wilma would cringe because the colors did not go well with Teresa’s hair and skin tones.
 Wilma felt guilty that she was being dishonest in her answers.
-How do you reduce Wilma’s guilt.
+How do you reduce Wilma’s guilt?

 Potential Answers to Moderate Exercise 1.